The Artifactory Upgrade Failed – What Next?

 Stage 3.C – Artifactory fails to upgrade its Config Descriptor

-To solve this issue, you will need to manually correct and bootstrap a config descriptor from the file system.
+If this occurs, the problem should have been recorded in your artifactory.log file.
+To resolve this issue, you'll need to manually correct and bootstrap a config descriptor from your file system.
 Locate the $ART_HOME/etc/artifactory.config.latest.xml file, it will likely be the old XML version, which is ok:

 2019-09-10 23:04:44,973 [art-init] [INFO ] (o.a.d.r.CentralConfigReader:92) – The current Artifactory config schema namespace is 'http://artifactory.jfrog.org/xsd/2.2.3' The provided config does not seem to be compliant with it.